 Technology prices continue to fall and the rise of energy storage and energy prices are making projects viable through Corporate Power Purchase Agreements.
 Wind and Solar projects may also compete for Contracts for Difference (CfD) in the next round.

-Whilst renewable subsidies have been curtailed, technology prices continue to fall and the rise of energy storage and energy prices is making projects viable without subsidy.
-The intermittency of renewable energy generation has also led to the emergence of the gas peaking market and frequency services to balance the UKs electricity network.
+The intermittency of renewable energy generation has also led to the emergence of the reserve power and frequency services to balance the UK’s electricity network.

-Standalone energy plants such as solar and wind farms, reserve power high efficiency gas plants, energy from waste facilities and energy storage plants all require land to be sited on.
-They require planning permission and rights for access and to lay cables.
-The developer/operator will require an Option Agreement whilst the project develops and a lease for construction and operation.
+Standalone energy plants such as solar and wind farms, energy storage plants, reserve power high-efficiency gas plants, energy from waste facilities, and hydrogen production plants, all need land to be sited on.
+They require planning permission and rights for access and to lay cables and pipes.
+The developer/operator will require an Option Agreement whilst the project develops as well as a lease for construction and operation.

-As well as developing our own projects we provide development services to a small number of operators and investors.
+In addition to developing our own projects, we provide development services to a small number of operators and investors.

 - Feasibility studies